Types of Natural Stone for Home Decoration

 - interior and exterior cladding of buildings and premises

-- retaining walls in landscaping in the form of masonry stone
+- retaining walls in landscaping, in the form of stone masonry